apache/trafficcontrol/docs/source/api/v1/deliveryservice_requests.rst

         .. versionadded:: 1.3

+    :rangeSliceBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
+It can only and must be set if ``rangeRequestHandling`` is set to 3.
+It can only be between (inclusive) 262144 (256KB) - 33554432 (32MB).
     :sslKeyVersion: This integer indicates the :ref:`ds-ssl-key-version`
     :tenantId:      The integral, unique identifier of the :ref:`ds-tenant` who owns this :term:`Delivery Service`